 Teaching Notes

 The Teaching Notes must be presented as one Word document, without a title page or abstract.
 The page should start with “TEACHING NOTES” followed by the title of the case study.
-Include all relevant elements specific to Teaching Notes in the Word document, including references, numbered figures and other graphics, numbered tables, exhibits, and appendices.
+Include all relevant elements specific to Teaching Notes in the Word document, including references, index of supplemental material (when applicable), numbered figures and other graphics, numbered tables, exhibits, and appendices.

 Supplemental Materials